edstott/EE2Project/doc/energy-guide.md

 ### Software

 Starter code for the Bidirectional SMPS modules is based on the Power Electronics and Power Systems lab.
-A skeleton code for the LED driver SMPSs will be provided.
+[A skeleton code for the LED driver SMPSs is provided](#appendix---circuit-specifications).

 ### Lab Benches